JACKAJ16/ChatApp/README.md

 This chat app is using web sockets to chat in real time.

-You can start chatting by logining in the same room on one computer from different pages or from different computers/phones etc. Try demo.
+You can start chatting by logining in the same room on one computer from different pages or from different computers/phones etc. Try demo: https://jackaj16.github.io/ChatApp/

 ### `How to start this app on your computer`